 Fuel Range in Practice

 Forget the brochure figure.
-Here’s what I actually plan around.
+Here’s what owners actually plan around.

-Loaded, on mixed roads, I treat 300 km as a safe planning leg and start hunting fuel by around 320–360 km depending on how hard I’ve been riding and how much headwind I’m fighting.
+Loaded, on mixed roads, the reliable rule of thumb is 300 km as a safe planning leg, with most riders starting to hunt fuel by around 320–360 km depending on pace and headwind.
 Ridden gently you can stretch it; ridden hard off-road, into wind, with a full load, it comes down.
-The engine is efficient for its size, but a fully kitted travel bike is not a solo commuter and I never plan to the theoretical maximum.
+The engine is efficient for its size, but a fully kitted travel bike is not a solo commuter, so it’s wise never to plan to the theoretical maximum.

 Seat Comfort: The Honest Problem

-This is the part of the review I get the most agreement on from other owners.
+This is the part of the review owners agree on more than any other.

 A good aftermarket comfort or gel seat fundamentally changes the bike for long-distance work.
 If you’re buying a T7 to tour, price the seat upgrade into the purchase from day one — a good aftermarket comfort or gel seat is the kind of upgrade that pays for itself on the first 600 km day.